Table of Contents Show

 Choosing a Real Estate Brokerage to Sponsor Your LicenseChoosing a Real Estate Brokerage to Sponsor Your License

-Your career in real estate will depend, to a large extent, on the firm you choose.
+Your career in real estate will depend largely on the firm you choose.
 Most people drop out in the first year because they picked the wrong one.
 When deciding on the right brokerage to work for, you must consider the pros and cons of the two types: large and small.

 Also, regardless of the type of brokerage you choose, there are a few main things you’ll want to know when selecting one, such as the commission split, what expenses you’ll need to cover, and what kinds of leads you can expect.
 Their goals should align with yours, so weigh your options carefully.